bradyott/BradyBSEPortfolio/index.md

 ﻿# Gesture Controlled Robot Car
-This project allows users to control all movements of a robot simply by turning their hand.
-It uses an accelerometer to record hand motions and then sends this data via Bluetooth modules to an Arduino Uno.
-The Uno then receives this information and tells the DC motors what to do.
+This project allows users to control all movements of a robot simply by turning their hand using an accelerometer and two Bluetooth HCO5 modules to connect two Arduino computers.
+I also added an Ultrasonic sensor to the robot and an LCD screen to the joystick to create a game based on how far away the robot is from a given object.

 | **Engineer** | **School** | **Area of Interest** | **Grade** |
 |:--:|:--:|:--:|:--:|